Founded to Serve

 We Franciscan Sisters have served in health care and education since our founding.
 In 1985, responding to ever increasing complexities of health care delivery in the United States, the congregation’s health care ministries- including acute and long-term care facilities, senior housing and physician clinics – were incorporated into the Franciscan Sisters of Christian Charity HealthCare Ministry, Inc. In 2012, the name was changed to Franciscan Sisters of Christian Charity Sponsored Ministries to reflect the addition of the congregation’s Silver Lake College of the Holy Family, located in Manitowoc.

-Today, the Congregation serves the Church in two archdioceses (Omaha, St. Louis) and in seven dioceses (Columbus, Green Bay, Jackson, Lincoln, Marquette, Phoenix, Tucson, and Steubenville).
+Today, the Congregation serves the Church in three archdioceses (Milwaukee, Omaha, St. Louis) and in six dioceses (Columbus, Green Bay, Lincoln, Marquette, Phoenix, Tucson, and Steubenville).
 Our Sisters are invited to live and assist in various other locations as needs arise.
-The Franciscan Sisters of Christian Charity serve as elementary and secondary teachers, instructors on the college level, nurses, Parish Administrators, Health Care Administrators, music teachers, spiritual directors, lab technicians, directors of religious education and youth ministry and in community outreach, and more unique ministries like Nurse Practitioner and Medical Ethicist.
-From the Motherhouse, Sisters teach at nearby Holy Family Conservatory of Music , help at Our Lady of Good Help Shrine, teach young adults at Silver Lake College of the Holy Family, host Camp Franciscan, a vocation camp for young women, and do a variety of volunteer services in our sponsored ministries and community service organizations.
+The Franciscan Sisters of Christian Charity serve as elementary and secondary teachers, education consultants, nurses, Parish Administrators, Health Care Mission Directors, music teachers, spiritual directors, lab technicians, directors of religious education and youth ministry and in community outreach, and more unique ministries like Nurse Practitioner and Medical Ethicist.
+From the Motherhouse, Sisters teach at nearby Holy Family Conservatory of Music , help at Our Lady of Good Help Shrine, host Camp Franciscan, a vocation camp for young women, and do a variety of volunteer services in our sponsored ministries and community service organizations.
 We also reach out to College students at Newman Centers and Campus Ministries, and hold retreats designed for the spiritual needs of young adult women (Point Catholic and Catholic Campus Ministry at Northern Michigan University).

 In Michigan, we assist at St. Albert Campus Ministry at Michigan Tech with Focus Missionaries and teach in a Catholic classical school in L’anse.
 We also are a parish leader and coordinate outreach to the poor and vulnerable.